-10 Things You Must Know Before You Move to SD.
+10 Things You Must Know Before You Move to San Diego

 Choosing where to live is a momentous decision.
 There are some people who just go with a feeling — why overthink things? — while others make life-changing decisions as if they were an insurance analyst; for them, it’s all about the numbers.
 Relocating to San Diego is a big decision, so whether you’re choosing with your heart, your head or both, it’s important to know a few things about the city before you start packing.